 If you bought your car with a credit card, you can also claim against the credit company under Section 75 of the Consumer Credit Act.

 Those with debit cards may be able to claim through the chargeback scheme.

-If you have bought the car on hire purchase you can reject it through the finance company as long as it meets the criteria above.
+If you've bought the car on hire purchase, you can reject it through the finance company, as long as it meets the criteria above.

 Second-hand car bought privately

-- not misrepresent the second-hand car, that is tell you something about it which isn't true.
-For example, if it’s been in an accident, the owner must answer truthfully.
+- not misrepresent the second-hand car, ie tell you something about it which isn't true.
+For example, if it’s been in an accident, the owner mustn't tell you it hasn't.